Green and Smart Mobility to Experience the World

 Our success can be attributed to the digitization of traditional bus travel.
-With technological advancements like our e-ticketing system, the FlixBus-App, free Wi-Fi on board and GPS Live Tracking, we have been revolutionizing the bus travel industry.
-Through smart network planning and dynamic price management, we provide our customers with great offers.
-We also rely closely on partnerships with small and medium-sized enterprises: our regional bus partners – often family-owned companies with decades of experience, are responsible for our green FlixBus fleet.
-This is where the innovation and start-up spirit of FlixBus meets the experience and know-how of traditional SMBs.
+With technological advancements like our e-ticketing system, the FlixBus-App, free Wi-Fi on board, GPS Live Tracking and an automated Delay-Management System, FlixBus continues to revolutionize the bus travel industry.
+Through smart network planning and dynamic price management, we are able to provide our customers with the best offers possible.
+Our FlixBus network relies on close partnerships with small and medium-sized enterprises and often family-owned businesses – our regional bus partners – who are responsible for the green FlixBus fleet.
+For the operation of our long-distance FlixTrains, we cooperate with the most-successful private train operators in Europe.
+Through these partnerships, the innovation and start-up spirit of the FlixMobility brands meet with the long-standing experience of traditional industry.

-We connect 1,200 destinations in 22 countries, a number which is growing nearly every day.
+FlixBus connects 1,400 destinations in 27 countries, a number which is growing nearly every day.

 André is in charge of the international operations and expansion.
 Back in 2009, together with Jochen, he discussed and brainstormed the opportunities that a deregulated market could bring.
 As a fan of alternative mobility concepts, he doesn’t own a car and cycles to the office.

-Jochen is responsible for Marketing, Sales and Finance.
+Jochen is responsible for Corporate Development and Human Resources.
 Before founding FlixBus, he and André travelled the world as strategy consultants.
-During his studies he already organized ski bus trips to the Alps which was his first experience with the industry.
+During his studies he organized ski bus trips to the Alps, which was his first experience with the industry.